Bennett's House and Battery

 Also see . . .
 Official State of Louisiana Port Hudson site.
 (Submitted on January 12, 2019, by Cajun Scrambler of Assumption, Louisiana.)

 Credits.
 This page was last revised on January 12, 2019.
-This page originally submitted on January 12, 2019, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 72 times since then.
+It was originally submitted on January 12, 2019, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 86 times since then and 8 times this year.
 Photos: 1, 2. submitted on January 12, 2019.